 Learning to use non-verbal communication is vital to improving your client relationships in your salon.
-It is so important that understanding non-verbal communication cues may mean the difference between retaining a client or losing them to your competitor.
+U

 Non-verbal communication is a form of social language that is richer and more informative than the spoken words accompanying them.
-The non-verbal cues we use when speaking reflect our inner emotions, and most of the time we are not even aware of it.
-So no matter how friendly we are sounding, our body language and facial expressions will give away how we are really feeling inside.
+The non-verbal cues we use reflect our inner emotions, and most of the time we are not aware of it.
+No matter how friendly we are sounding, our body language and facial expressions will give away how we are really feeling.
 Most of us are unconscious of our own non-verbal communication but find it easier to pick up on non-verbal cues from others.

 “The most important thing in communication is hearing what isn’t said” Peter F, Drucker.